gradzikb/vim-lsdyna/README.md

 ## Documentation

-In documentation you can find detail explanation of all the plugin features
+Please read documentation for detail explanations of all plugin features.

 `:help lsdyna`